 - and the period of time the permit is in operation.

-An employer must ensure that there is continuous communication between the employee/s in the confined space and the employer or an alternative, and that emergency procedures can be initiated from outside the confined space if necessary.
+An employer must ensure that there is continuous communication between the employee/s in the confined space and the employer or a person assigned, and that emergency procedures can be initiated from outside the confined space.

-An employer must implement emergency procedures for the control and management of an emergency situation in a confined space, including procedures for the rescue and the provision of first aid.
-The procedures must take into account the risk control measures (as in 3.4.7) and procedures or entry and exit.
+An employer/SEP must implement emergency procedures for the control and management of an emergency situation in a confined space, including procedures for the rescue and the provision of first aid.
+The procedures must take into account the risk control measures (as in 56[a]-[e]) and procedures for entry and exit.
 The regulation also specifies that:

-- an employer must provide any employee involved in a rescue in cases of possible contaminants, lack of oxygen, or engulfment air-supplied respiratory protective equipment;
+- an employer must provide any employee involved in a rescue in a confined space in cases of possible unsafe oxygen levels, harmful contaminants, or engulfment air-supplied respiratory protective equipment;

 - the employer must ensure that the employee uses the PPE provided.

-- an employer must ensure that openings for the entry to and exit from a confined space are big enough to allow for rescue or, if this is not reasonably practicable, that an alternative means of entry/exit is provided
+- an employer/SEP must ensure that openings for the entry to and exit from a confined space are big enough to allow for rescue and not obstructed by fittings or plant or, if this is not reasonably practicable, that an alternative means of entry/exit is provided

 - any risks associated with any alternative entry/exit must be eliminated or controlled, so far as is reasonably practicable.

-An employer must ensure that any plant provided for use in emergency procedures is maintained so that it is fit for the purpose.
+An employer/SEP must ensure that any plant provided for use in emergency procedures is maintained so that it is fit for the purpose.

 An employer must provide information, instruction and training to relevant employees in: